Comcast Logo

-With more than 68,000 miles of network criss-crossing this region alone, our Comcast Business and Xfinity residential services are deeply entrenched in most area communities.
-Care of the more than $30 billion dollars we’ve invested in our network over the past decade nationally – $1.4 billion in Illinois over the last five years – we’ve been able to bring innovative telecommunications products and services to market, including:
+With more than 70,000 miles of network in this region alone, our Xfinity residential and Comcast Business services are deeply entrenched in hundreds of Illinois communities.
+Care of the more than $30 billion dollars we’ve invested in our network over the past decade nationally – $1.4 billion in Illinois alone over the past three years – we’ve been able to bring innovative telecommunications products and services to market, including:

-• Internet speeds of up to 1.2 Gbps to homes and businesses the network passes, regardless of zip code;
+• Gigabit+ Internet speeds to homes and businesses the network passes, regardless of the zip code;

-• More than 20 million Xfinity WiFi hotspots across the nation, around 2 million in this region alone;
+• 22 million Xfinity WiFi hotspots across the nation, around 2 million in this region alone; and

 Partnering with communities and developers to drive economic growth